 Even though we’re located close to downtown Freeport, just a 20-minute drive to the center of Portland, and not far from some of Maine’s most beautiful beaches, our campground is nestled in the peace and quiet of a lush Maine forest.

 We have 23 sites (18 with water and electric).
 Each site has a picnic table and a fire pit ring.
 Brand new bathhouse.
 Firewood for sale.
-Unique natural playground.
+One-of-a-kind natural playground.
 Bring your dog.
 Trailers and RVs under 20' welcome.

 The historic Tuttle barn is the first stop on our guided tour of the Desert.
 From it's legendary move to Freeport to it's posts and beams that date as far back as the 1700s, it is a structure emblematic of New England farming culture.